PigletSentiment/100-days-of-code-log/README.md

 -->

 ---
+### Day 34:  July 7, 2021
+Ethereum Developer certificate exam prep continues.
+Completed chapters 3, 4 and 5.
+I got 100% for chapters 3 and 5 but only 77% for chapter 4.
+Only 3 more chapters to go before the exam but the last 3 are the hardest.

 ### Day 33:  July 6, 2021
 I have decided that I am going to be writing the "Ethereum Developer certificate" exam.
 It'll require for me to complete the quizzes and write practice exams.
 For today I have completed "Chapter 2: Ethereum Nodes and Networks" and got 12/15 in the practice exam.
 This will continue until I write and complete the certification exam.